justin-kim-sap/easy_extensions_demo/flexiblesearch/README.md

 # FlexibleSearchService demo

 ## Overview
-This demo shows that Easy Extension gets access to Spring context.
+This demo shows that an Easy extension has access to Spring context.

 ## How to execute

-Execute the following script in HAC (script type: javascript):
+Execute the following script in HAC:
 ```groovy
 def engine = easyExtensionService.getGroovyScriptEngine();